 Why Is Creative UX Design Crucial For CRO?
 Why UX Design Matters.

 Conversion rate is a critical metric for all businesses.
-And, conversion rate optimisation (CRO) is vital to ensuring your efforts translate into cold, hard sales.
+And, conversion rate optimisation (CRO) strategy is vital to ensuring your digital marketing efforts translate into cold, hard sales.

-In case you’re out of the loop, user experience (UX) designs plays an essential role in CRO.
-Not only does it boost brand recognition and drive customer loyalty, but it helps your team understand your target audience with greater clarity.
+In case you’re out of the loop, user experience design (UX) plays an essential role in CRO.
+Not only does it boost efficiency, brand recognition and drive customer loyalty, but it helps your team understand your target audience with greater clarity so that they can design digital products that resonate with your market.

 What influences Conversion Rates and CRO?